-An attack with bacteria or virus spread in the air would be extremely unlikely.
-Why?
-It is difficult to make bacteria or virus that will survive being spread through the air.
+An attack with bacteria or virus spread in the air would be extremely unlikely because it is difficult to make a bacteria or virus that will survive being spread through the air.
 Terrorists have tried unsuccessfully to attack with biologic agents in the past.

 There are no vaccines being recommended for the public.
 Please see below for more specific information on anthrax and smallpox vaccines.

 Smallpox was wiped out in 1979 after a vaccination program, but existed still in two labs - one at the Centers for Disease Control and Prevention (CDC) and one in the former Soviet Union.
-The CDC currently has enough doses of smallpox vaccine on hand to vaccinate all Americans, which would be used if need be for a bioterrorism event.
-The vaccine would be effective if given even up to three days after exposure.
-The Federal government, including the CDC, is concerned about the threat of bioterrorism.
+The CDC currently has enough doses of smallpox vaccine on hand to vaccinate all Americans, which would be used if needed for a bioterrorism event.
+The vaccine would be effective if given within three days after exposure.
+The federal government, including the CDC, is concerned about the threat of bioterrorism.
 Plans for a response to such an event are being developed at many levels of the government.
 These plans do not include widespread use of smallpox vaccine at this point.
 The benefits and risks of reintroduction of smallpox vaccine are continuing to be examined.
 For more information on smallpox, click here.